 Married employees have the option of being covered under one employee's medical, dental and/or vision benefits, if they choose.
-Married employees may elect to be covered under one employee's benefits during annual enrollment or at the time of a Life Event.
+Married employees may elect to be covered under one employee's benefits during Annual Benefits Enrollment or at the time of a Life Event.

-During annual enrollment, the employee who is electing to cover both employees for medical, dental and/or vision benefits must indicate that he or she is covering the spouse (and any other eligible dependents) in the "Dependents" area of the online Benefits Service Center.
+During Annual Benefits Enrollment, the employee who is electing to cover both employees for medical, dental and/or vision benefits must indicate that he or she is covering the spouse (and any other eligible dependents) in the "Dependents" area of the online Benefits Service Center.
 The employee who will be covered as the spouse must choose "AA-Married" on the Benefits Service Center.